Last Updated on

 It goes without saying that you should proofread your content before you hit publish.
 I know this can seem like tedious, but there are a few tools that help proofread (beyond the basic spell check) and will help speed up the proofreading process!

-Grammarly is currently my favorite proofreading app.
+Grammarly is my favorite editing app.
 You simply copy and paste your text into the editor and Grammarly will make basic grammar suggestions for you.
 If you feel you need even more help, you can upgrade to one of the paid plans and Grammarly will help you with the tone of your writing and much, much more.

 Compress Your Images